ndkshr/FacialCompositeSynthesis/README.md

 every word.
 For this we require a unique one to one mapping from a word to a number.
 One idea is to use a large array of numbers mapped to each and every unique occurrence of a word in the data set.
 But, this is a major overhead and time consuming.
-It would also be aected by the quality of the data.
+It would also be affected by the quality of the data.
 We must try to make this process as independent of the data set as possible.
 For this, we use InferSent by Facebook for text encoding.